Tianbiao-Yang/AttenhERG/README.md

 ### Concerning inference, the code details are as follows:

-After running python AttenhERG_Prediction.py, the calculated metrics in order are Accuracy, MCC, BAC, F1 score, AUROC, AUPRC, Precision, and Recall.
+After running `python AttenhERG_Prediction.py`, the calculated metrics in order are Accuracy, MCC, BAC, F1 score, AUROC, AUPRC, Precision, and Recall.

 ### User application of the AttenhERG model